-To make matters worse, the ill-informed anti-vaccination campaign orchestrated across the country had an alarming impact on parental comfort with childhood immunizations.
-Approximately 380 Bucks County children were enrolled in the 2020-21 school year with an exemption from required immunizations due to philosophic objections, a 52% jump in the number of children exempted from basic immunizations compared to the 2018-19 school year.
-Also troubling is that over twice as many children, about 1,400 students, started school in a provisional status because they did not have the full complement of required vaccines.
+Approximately 520 Chester County children were enrolled in the 2020-21 school year with an exemption from required immunizations due to philosophic objections, a 40% jump in the number of children exempted from basic immunizations compared to the 2018-19 school year.

+Also troubling is that over three times as many students, about 1,700 children, started school in a provisional status because they did not have the full complement of required vaccines.